pauleveritt/pauleveritt.github.io/src/productive/setup.rst

    .. note::

-      This tutorial uses Mac-based keyboard shortcuts.
-If you are on Windows or Linux, no problem.
-Use ``Ctrl`` instead.
+      This tutorial uses Windows-based keyboard shortcuts.
+If you are on Mac, we try to also provide Mac-style alternatives.
 For more help, check the ``Keymap Reference`` in PyCharm's ``Help`` menu.

 #.
 In the preferences, go to ``Editor -> Colors & Fonts -> Fonts`` and